-Did you know, plenty of body-aches that commonly used to only hit the older generation, are brought about by their inner systems being too cold?
-The main reason is that their Yang energy has dropped.
-Many young adults are now experiencing chronic body pain.
 My mother used to rebuke my father for giving us iced drinks because she felt it’s very damaging to us.
-I’m glad she stood her ground, so I only get to drink iced Coke once in a blue moon when I was a kid.
+I’m glad she stood her ground, so I only get to drink iced Coke rather ‘occasionally’ when I was a kid.

 To drink iced drinks, often, and from young, will only expedite the speed of young people getting ‘old people’s pain’.
 And we notice how every kid at the coffee-shop and restaurant nowadays gets a can of iced drink each, or they’ll just simply buy it themselves after school.

-Cold air and artificial wind does more harm to your body than you think.
+Cold air and artificial wind (electric fans and coolers) does more harm to your body than you think.

 Human beings are meant to stay warm.
 Only dead bodies have no more warmth.
 Your body also has a self-protection system.
 Anything that threatens the superficial, exterior layer and level of warmth (–> your skin), is a sign to your vital organs to keep burning, in order to produce heat (thermal energy), to keep you sufficiently warm, and keep your core temperature at a safe level.
 Things like aircon that’s very colddd, or wind from fans and coolers, remove the warmth from your skin.
 As time goes by, your inner battery runs out of fuel.

 As such, aircon should not be too cold (26ºC at most).
 The fan’s wind should not be directly hitting on your body – you can channel it towards the walls to cool down the room instead.